Revolution Records (Canada): Background

 Incorporated in October 1968, the company was co-founded by Mort Ross, Doug Riley and Terry Brown.
 The company started up in February, 1969.
 They were located at 31 Prince Arthur Avenue, Toronto.

 Ross was a veteran Canadian composer, instrumentalist and arranger.
 He also composed advertising jingles.

-In the beginning the intention wasn't to start off as a record company.
+In the beginning, the intention was not to start off as a record company.
 They wanted to build a recording facility with equipment superior to that of other Canadian studios at the time.
 But with the studio having been built and ready for business in August 1969, two Doug Riley demos that had been recorded with Dianne Brooks as the vocalist.
 Impressed with what they had heard and the demos being "So good they had to be released", Revolver Records came into being.

 Revolution's label for releases was Revolver Records.
 In addition to Brooks and Motherlode, artists to have recordings released on the Revolver label also included Leigh Ashford, Chimo! and Moe Koffman.

 History

 1960s

 By March Dianne Brooks' single, "Walkin' on My Mind" had been released by their subsidiary Revolver.
-By the 21st of April, the song had entered the RPM Weekly Canadian Content Chart at #10.
-By May 2, it made it to #4 on the RPM chart.
-It peaked at #67 nationally.
-Mort Ross had travelled to New York to set up the distribution deal with Ray Charles' Tangerine label for the United States distribution of Brooks' new record single.
+By 21 April, the song had entered the RPM Weekly Canadian Content Chart at No. 10.
+By May 2, it made it to No. 4 on the RPM chart.
+It peaked at No. 67 nationally.
+Mort Ross had travelled to New York to set up the distribution deal with Ray Charles's Tangerine label for the United States distribution of Brooks' new record single.
 The deal also involved any future releases from Brooks.
 A distribution deal was set up for England with Morgan Records handling that task.
 For distribution in Canada, the Compo Company was chosen.
 They were also negotiating US and UK distribution deals and package tours for Motherlode.

 Also in May, Motherlode's new single "When I Die" had been released on Revolver REVS-002.
 The label incorporated a promo using gimmick mailers in their extensive campaign for the group.

-By September 1969, "When I Die" had got to #12 on the Cash Box Top 100.
-It got to #1 on the RPM Weekly chart.
+By September 1969, "When I Die" had got to No. 12 on the Cash Box Top 100.
+It got to No.1 on the RPM Weekly chart.